 This screen is also very useful to detect abnormalities.
 For example, one can rapidly see if the noise level is of the same order of magnitude as it usually is.
-Figure 19 Trigger screen is an example of the trigger screen.
+Also, one can easily verify the amplitudes of Signal A & B; they should always be about the same for given spraying conditions.
+Figure 23 Trigger screen is an example of the trigger screen.

-FIGURE 19 TRIGGER SCREEN
+FIGURE 23 TRIGGER SCREEN

-The window on the left of this screen display raw signals coming out of detector.
-In the top left corner of the window, three values are displayed: the wavelength band, the peak-peak amplitude (PP), which corresponds to the difference between the point of maximum and the point of minimum voltage within the acquisition window, and the Mean value (MN), which indicates the average level of the signal within the acquisition window.
-You can notice the presence of cursors identifying the peaks, the half-heights, the valley & the quiet zones (for matter of baseline establishment, the system will identify two relatively flat regions, one on each side of the signal; we refer to those regions as QUIET ZONES).
+The two windows on the left of this screen display raw signals coming out of detector A & detector B respectively.
+In the top left corner of each window, three values are displayed: the wavelength band for each channel, the peak-peak amplitude (PP), which corresponds to the difference between the point of maximum and the point of minimum voltage within the acquisition window, and the Mean value (MN), which indicates the average level of the signal within the acquisition window.
+Signal analysis may be performed on either channel A or channel B by selecting the ANALYZE A or ANALYZE B options at the bottom right of the screen.
+In the case presented here, analysis is performed on channel B; you can notice the presence of cursors identifying the peaks, the half-heights, the valley & the quiet zones (for matter of baseline establishment, the system will identify two relatively flat regions, one on each side of the signal; we refer to those regions as QUIET ZONES).

-The top right part of the screen shows the means values measure by the CSM:
+The top right part of the screen shows the means values measure by the DPV:

+- Temperature

+- Velocity

-- Velocity - Diameter
+- Diameter